rutgerblom/nsx-t/README.md

 # nsx-t
 Just some experimental scripts for NSX-T

-Note that you need PowerShell Core with the VMware PowerCLI Core module for this script to work.
+Note that you need PowerShell Core with the VMware PowerCLI Core module for these scripts to work.